-“Consumers today want more than just the discounts they’ve been showered with since the start of the recession; they want exclusive offerings and a good reason to spend their discretionary budgets,” said NRF President and CEO, Matthew Shay.
-“We could witness a sea of change this holiday season as consumers’ reliance on extremely deep discounts over the biggest shopping weekend of the year shifts to more of a ‘wait- and-see’ mentality around what retailers will be offering on Thanksgiving Day and Black Friday.
+“Consumers today want more than just discounts… they want exclusive offerings and a good reason to spend their discretionary budgets,” said NRF President and CEO, Matthew Shay.
+“We could witness a sea of change this holiday season as consumers’ reliance on extremely deep discounts over the biggest shopping weekend of the year shifts to more of a ‘wait-and-see’ mentality around what retailers will be offering on Thanksgiving Day and Black Friday.
 We are positive retailers have a few tricks up their sleeve that will draw their customers to their stores and websites, deciding the deals are worth it after all.”

 Retailers pull out all the stops for Black Friday.
 And not all of them necessarily lead to you scoring a bargain.
-So to truly root out the best deal, you first have to take a peek behind Black Friday’s magic curtain.
-And to make sure you land the best prices this holiday season, we’ve got a few tips no holiday shopper should go without.
+To truly root out the best deal, you first have to take a peek behind Black Friday’s magic curtain.

 1. Retailers want to scare you